bcgov/moh-fpcare/README.md

 The spa-env-server will automatically set the maintence mode flag between these times.

+You do not need to touch SPA_ENV_FPC_MAINTENANCE_FLAG.
+It can remain 'false', and the splsah page will still work.

+SPA_ENV_FPC_MAINTENANCE_MESSAGE is an optional field.
+If anything is provided it will be displayed on the page below the default splash page.
+If it is empty, only the default page is shown with no custom message.

 ## Versioning Deployments

 Prior to TEST and PROD builds you must update the version number.
 There are two npm scripts which do this: `npm run test-version` and `npm run prod-version`.
 These commands